-This Management's Discussion and Analysis ("MD&A") of Orla Mining Ltd. (the "Company" or "Orla") provides information that management believes is relevant to the assessment and understanding of the Company's results of operations and financial condition for the year ended December 31, 2017.
-This MD&A supplements the audited consolidated financial statements of the Company and the notes thereto for the year ended December 31, 2017, which were prepared in accordance with International Financial Reporting Standards ("IFRS") This MD&A should be read in conjunction with the Company's audited consolidated financial statements and corresponding notes for the fiscal year ended December 31, 2017 and related MD&A. This MD&A is prepared as of April 24, 2018.
+This Management's Discussion and Analysis ("MD&A") of Orla Mining Ltd. (the "Company" or "Orla") provides information that management believes is relevant to the assessment and understanding of the Company's results of operations and financial condition for the three months ended March 31, 2018.
+This MD&A supplements the unaudited consolidated interim financial statements of the Company and the notes thereto for the three months ended March 31, 2018, which was prepared in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and corresponding notes for the fiscal year ended December 31, 2017 and related MD&A. This MD&A is prepared as of May 24, 2018.